 Osteopathy focuses on the diagnosis, management, treatment and prevention of musculoskeletal and other related disorders without the use of drugs or surgery.
 Commonly treated conditions include back and neck pain, postural problems, sporting injuries, muscle and joint deterioration, restricted mobility and occupational ill-health.

 Yes.
 Hugo is registered with many of the main private health insurers in the UK.
-PruHealth (Vitality), Cigna, Aviva and Allianz.
+PruHealth (Vitality), Cigna, Simply Health, Aviva and Allianz, AXA PPP, and CS Health

-The practice is very conveniently located at the Kingston Health Centre.
+The practice is very conveniently located in the centre of Kingston.

 On foot or cycle